 - Be careful not to get anything caught or stuck in the piercing that can pull or stretch it, like a loose thread.

 You shouldn’t see too much redness or swelling during the ear stretching process.
 If you do, you may have torn or damaged your ear skin.
-Take extra care of the piercing, or see your piercer to check for infection.
+Make sure to follow your piercer’s aftercare directions.
+If you think you’re developing an infection, see your doctor.

 A “blow out” happens when you stretch your ear too fast and scar tissue builds up in the hole.
 This can result in permanent scarring.